mui/mui-x/docs/src/pages/components/data-grid/selection/selection.md

 # Data Grid - Selection

-<p class="description">Selection allows end-users to select and highlight a number of rows that they can then take action on.</p>
+<p class="description">Selection allows the user to select and highlight a number of rows that they can then take action on.</p>

 ## Row selection